gargprateek26/kvstore/README.md

 Installation
 ------------

 Use `go get github.com/gargprateek26/kvstore`.
 Or alternatively, download or clone the repository.

 Usage
 -----

-The Demo Directory contains the files corresponfding to the Client and Server, both of which are contained in package main.
+The Demo Directory contains the files corresponding to the Client and Server, both of which are contained in package main.

 Testing
 -------